MrRazamataz/notes/English/Paper 1/Questions.md

 ## Questions:

 ### Question 1: [4 marks]
-* Find information in the next.
+* Find information in the text.
-* List four things.
+* List four things (in own words or quotations).

 ### Question 2:
 * Write about how the writer uses language.